Law of Louisiana

 Law in the state of Louisiana is based on a more diverse set of sources than the laws of the other 49 states of the United States.
-Private law—that is, substantive law between private sector parties, principally contracts and torts—has a civil law character, based on French and Spanish codes and ultimately Roman law, with some common law influences.
-Louisiana's criminal law largely rests on American common law.
+Private law has a civil law character, based on French and Spanish codes and ultimately Roman law, with some common law influences.
+Louisiana is the only state whose private legal system is based on civil law, rather than the traditional American common law.
+Louisiana's criminal law, however, does largely rest on common law.
 Louisiana's administrative law is generally similar to the administrative law of the federal government and other states.
 Louisiana's procedural law is generally in line with that of other U.S. states, which in turn is generally based on the U.S. Federal Rules of Civil Procedure.